ycpcs/cs201-fall2015/syllabus.md

 -   Understand and use fundamental data structures such as arrays, linked lists, trees, and hash tables
 -   Implement basic array- and list-based data structures
 -   Understand and implement fundamental algorithms such as searching and sorting
--   Use big-O analysis to determine the asymptotic complexity of algorithms
+-   Analyze algorithms to determine their asympotic running time
+-   Express upper bounds using big-O notation
 -   Understand and use recursion
 -   Solve recurrences
 -   Use proof by induction